JaipurPhoto Festival: Wanderlust

 Marco Barbon, Tim Bowditch, Matias Costa, André Gelpke, Sonja Hamad, Jan Hoek, Priya Kambli, Julien Lombardi, Catherine Molloy, Antonio Pérez Río, Christophe Prebois, Reiner Riedler, Flurina Rothenberger, Mariela Sancari, Simone Sapienza, Paulo Simão, Kris Vervaeke, Vasantha Yogananthan.

-PRESS: The British Journal of Photography (print and online), Verve magazine (interview), Verve (preview), Architectural Digest (AD), Outlook, Harper’s Bazar, Scroll, Domus (print), The Caravan, Italian Cultural Institute New Delhi, Afternyne magazine, The Hindu.
+PRESS: Harper’s Bazar, The British Journal of Photography (print and online), Verve magazine (interview), Verve (preview), Architectural Digest (AD), Outlook, Scroll, Domus (print), Italian Cultural Institute New Delhi, Afternyne magazine, The Hindu.